surajverma/homehub/README.md

 This project is built for use on a **local or trusted network** (like your home).

 It is **not designed or hardened to be safely exposed to the public internet.** If you choose to host this software publicly, you are solely responsible for performing a full security review and adding the necessary protections before you do so.

+### 🌤️ Weather Data & Third-Party Services

+The optional weather widget uses [Open-Meteo](https://open-meteo.com/), a free weather API service.
+When the weather widget is enabled:
+- Your browser makes requests to Open-Meteo's servers to fetch weather data
+- Location coordinates (latitude/longitude) are sent to their API
+- Open-Meteo has its own [privacy policy](https://open-meteo.com/en/terms) and terms of service

+By enabling the weather widget, you acknowledge that weather data is provided by a third-party service and is subject to their policies.
+HomeHub itself does not store or process weather data beyond local browser caching.

 ## Have Fun!